hashimati/Service-Requests-Offers-Microservices/README.md

 ## Conclusion

 Microservices development is a big topic.
-This article covers the basic fundemintals of Microservices by implementing the scope of the requirments story only.
-There are many concepts which you need to consider when you develop Microservices Applicaitons:
+This article covers the fundamentals of Microservices development in the Micronaut frameworks by implementing the scope of the requirements story only.
+There are many concepts which you need to consider when you develop Microservices Applications:
-1. Load Blancing.
+1. Load Balancing.
 2. Circuit Breaker.
 3. Distributed Tracing.
 4. Errors Handling.